Nice quote

 If you'd rather use a guide or for further activities and ideas, check out the Maine Studies book by Dianne Simmlerhttp://mainestudies.com/

-Or study what is of interest to do with Maine such as lighthouses http://www.lighthouseguy.com/MaineLighthouses-1http://www.lighthousefriends.com/me.htmlhttp://www.visitmaine.com/attractions/sightseeing_tours/lighthouse/) geography and geology (go on hikes, explore a mine, read or watch something related to Maine's land, etc), learn about the food produced in Maine and visit some farms, go to the Common Ground Fair (there is so much offered at that event to do with living in Maine), look up info about Maine's industry in the past and present from the land and sea, learn about the coast, go picking for blueberries, go out with lobsterman/woman (there is a lobsterman in Rockland who does that http://www.captainjacklobstertours.com/, so I bet other people might do it elsewhere), visit the various Maine Museums
+You may study what is of interest to do with Maine such as lighthouses (http://www.lighthouseguy.com/MaineLighthouses-1http://www.lighthousefriends.com/me.htmlhttp://www.visitmaine.com/attractions/sightseeing_tours/lighthouse/ ), geography and geology (go on hikes, explore a mine, read or watch something related to Maine's land, etc), learn about the food produced in Maine, visit farms, go to the Common Ground Fair (there is so much offered at that event to do with living in Maine), look up info about Maine's industry in the past and present from the land and sea, learn about the coast, go blueberry picking, go lobstering (there is a lobsterman in Rockland who takes family's out for tours http://www.captainjacklobstertours.com/), visit various Maine Museums

 http://www.mainemuseums.org/ especially the Maine State Museum in Augusta as that has lots of information and exhibits.
+As of 2024, it's closed temporarily, but you can "visit" it virtually.

 Attend talks such as the ones by author Donn Fendler of Lost on a Mountain In Maine if you think that would be of interest - he tours and talks. http://en.wikipedia.org/wiki/Donn_Fendler.